nghialuong/OpenWeatherDemo/README.md

     5. Not Done
     6. Done
     7. Done
+    8.
+        a.
+Done
-    8. Not Done
+        b.
+Done
     9. Not Needed
     10. Done
 ```

-e/ Test Coverage: 78% (run test first, before running project, cus the Cache may lead the app not call API)
+e/ Test Coverage: 78% (run test first, before running project, because the Cache may lead the app not call API)